-Fracture Vs Break
+Fracture vs. Break

 Your doctor will often use the terms fracture and break interchangeably.
 Both of these words mean that the normal bone structure has been changed, compromised or disrupted.
-Fractures are caused by many various reasons, which are broadly described as traumatic and pathological in nature.
+Breaks are caused by many various reasons, which are broadly described as traumatic and pathological in nature.
 Traumatic fractures are commonly due to a forceful trauma, typically due to some sort of impact or fall.
 Pathological fractures are usually due to a condition such as osteoporosis that weakens the structure of the bone.

 The treatment of fractures varies depending on type, location and the preference of treatment of the MD.
-Typically, fractures are treated through immobilization of the bone and approximation.
+Typically, treatment of fractures are through immobilization of the bone and approximation.
 Approximation is necessary to ensure facilitation of satisfactory healing.
 Immobilization varies from a hard cast, a soft splint, a removable splint and many other options.
 Consult your MD or any of our well qualified orthopedic specialists at Jacksonville Orthopaedic Institute if you are concerned of a fracture.

 Some breaks need to be stabilized by surgery.
 It important to make sure that your fractured bones heals in the correct way.
 There are several different types of breaks and not all bones heal the same way.